 The Branch will ensure that any outsourcing arrangement neither diminish its ability to fulfill its obligations to customers and regulators, nor impede effective supervision by regulators.
 Before entering into, or significantly changing, an outsourcing arrangement, CNCBLB will:

+Conduct a risk assessment, the Head of Department wishing to outsource a service will be responsible for carrying out the risk assessment with support from the Risk and Compliance departments as necessary.
+This risk assessment should always be part of the Outsourcing service provider’s application to ManCo and should cover a minimum of: